Content Navigation

 Get Answers on IRS W-8BEN

-What is the purpose of the IRS W-8BEN form?
+What is the IRS W-8BEN form?

 Who needs to fill out the W-8BEN form?

-How do I fill out the W-8BEN form?
+How do I complete the W-8BEN form?

 1. Provide your name and country of citizenship.